Call 911 if you are NOT pregnant and have abnormal vaginal bleeding with:

 2. Monitor Symptoms

 - Keep track of your menstrual cycle to report symptoms to a doctor.
 On a calendar, take note of the dates and length and amount of bleeding (light, medium, heavy, or spotting).

 3. Follow Up

-- The health care provider will ask about your menstrual cycle and health history and do an exam to find the cause of bleeding.
+- The health care provider will ask about your menstrual cycle and health history and do an exam to find the cause of the abnormal bleeding.

 - The health care provider may also order blood tests, transvaginal ultrasound, or endometrial biopsy.